Shubham3454/user-register/README.md

 # user-register
 register user

-repo is used to register a user through a from install mongo and add url in congif
+1.repo is used to register a user through a from.

+2.install mongo and add url in congif

-to start the repo use -> node app.js signup url - fe/register
+3.to start the repo use -> node app.js
+4.signup url - fe/register